 What is it about the Caesar salad that makes it so popular?
-Perhaps it’s the crunch of the romaine, or the creaminess, the umami kick of Parmesan cheese, or that garlicky tang.
+Perhaps it’s the crunch of the romaine, or the creaminess of the dressing, the umami kick of Parmesan cheese, or that garlicky tang.
 Either way, it’s one of the most delicious salads in existence, and even if you order it every time you see it on a menu, we bet there’s a lot you didn’t know about it.

 Today, you can find plenty of varieties of Caesar-style dressing in your local supermarket, but the best way to experience (yes, experience) a Caesar salad is to order one in a high-end restaurant where you know it will be prepared tableside.
 All Caesar dressings have more or less the same ingredients — romaine, croutons, garlic, lemon juice, Worcestershire sauce or anchovies, eggs, Parmigiano-Reggiano, and salt and pepper — but each restaurant, and each waiter, makes theirs slightly differently.
 Watching this simple dressing made in front of you, with all the ingredients being mashed, whisked, and tossed inside a huge wooden bowl, is an incredibly cool and old-school gastronomic experience.

 The next time you spot a waiter mixing up a tableside Caesar salad at a restaurant, go ahead and order one as well.
 If you think that the result will be anything like the sugar- and mayo-heavy variant you’ve encountered in the supermarket, then you’re in for a pleasant surprise.
 A well-made Caesar can compete with any other classic dish, and is unlike any other salad you’ll ever encounter.
-Read on to learn 10 things you might not have known about this legendary salad.
+Click here to learn 15 things you might not have known about this legendary salad.